saraantole/sandia-exchange/README.md

 # Demo Link

-To see a live demo, click [here] (https://sandia-exchange.vercel.app/).
+To see a live demo, click [here](https://sandia-exchange.vercel.app/).
 Make sure you're on the Kovan testnet!